-High end drones have an impressive amount of technology stuffed into their shells, which means they have a lot of capabilities that their cheaper siblings don't.
+High-end drones have an impressive amount of technology stuffed into their shells, which means they have a lot of capabilities that their cheaper siblings don't.
 Namely, they have sophisticated sensors that allow them to achieve a perfect, stable hover with no user input.
 With cheaper models you'll be doing a lot of feathering of the joysticks to get them to stay still.
 High-end drones can also generally fly over a mile away from their controller and have batteries that last between 20 to 30 minutes.
 For inexpensive models those figures shrink to about 200 feet of range and 5-9 minutes of flight time per battery.
-Finally, high end models can produce beautiful, high definition video, while the footage from cheaper models generally doesn't fare well on anything larger than a smartphone screen.
+Finally, high-end models can produce beautiful, high definition video, while the footage from cheaper models generally doesn't fare well on anything larger than a smartphone screen.

 The above video compares footage from one of the better inexpensive camera drones (left: Holy Stone HS160 Shadow) and one of the least expensive high end camera drones (right: DJI Phantom 3 Standard).
 You can see that the inexpensive drone video looks grainy and choppy compared to its high end sibling.

 A Real Remote Control is the Way to Go

 What is a Headless Flight Mode?

 Most models have different color LED lights to indicate the front and back of the quadcopter but if you've never flown before it can be surprisingly difficult to keep track of those lights once you take off.
 Headless flight modes orient the drone so that pushing the joystick forward also makes it fly away from you, and pushing the joystick back makes it fly towards you.
 This is somewhat limiting if you're trying to do some intricate maneuvers, but it can often make flying feel much more intuitive when you're just starting out.